raspberrypi-guide/raspberrypi-guide.github.io/docs/raspberry-pi-paper.md

 ```

 ## Acknowledgements
 This work would not have been possible without financial support from the [Alexander von Humboldt-Stiftung](https://www.humboldt-foundation.de/){:target="_blank"}, the [Zukunfstkolleg](https://www.uni-konstanz.de/zukunftskolleg/){:target="_blank"}, Institute for Advanced Study at the University of Konstanz, and the [Dr. J.L.
 Dobberke Foundation](https://www.knaw.nl/en/awards/funds/dobberke-stichting-voor-vergelijkende-psychologie){:target="_blank"}.
-I also thank the [Raspberry Pi Foundation](http://raspberrypi.org){:target="_blank"} for developing this wonderful device.
+I also thank the [Raspberry Pi Foundation](http://raspberrypi.org){:target="_blank"} for developing this fantastic device.